 Install and configure the Salt Master plugin¶

-This topic explains how to install, configure, and upgrade the Salt Master plugin.
+This page explains how to install, configure, and upgrade the Salt Master plugin.
 The Salt Master plugin enables your masters to communicate with SaltStack Enterprise.
 The Salt Master plugin includes a variety of settings you can adjust to improve performance, which is particularly useful for large or busy environments.
 For more information about the Salt Master plugin and how it fits in SaltStack Enterprise architecture, see Salt Master(s) and the Salt Master plugin.

 Typically, you install the Salt Master plugin on every Salt Master in your environment that will communicate with SaltStack Enterprise.
 For example, if you are using a configuration with more than one Salt Master (sometimes called a multi-master setup), each Salt Master needs to the Salt Master plugin.

 Installing and configuring the Salt Master plugin is one post-installation step in a series of several steps that should be followed in a specific order.
-First, complete one of the installation scenarios and then read the Install the license key post-installation topic.
+First, complete one of the installation scenarios and then read the Install the license key post-installation page.

 When do you need to install the Salt Master plugin?¶